 Ratios are useful tools used for expressing the relationship between data that can be used for internal comparisons and also be used for comparisons across firms.
 They are used for answering questions that are needed to be answered, rather than answering questions directly.
-Specifically, ratios are helpful and can be used for the following –
+Specifically, ratio analysis is advantageous and can be used for the following –

 #1 – Ratio Analysis Helps in Analyzing Financial Statements